 1. Always work on developing your skills

-No matter how talented and experienced you will ever become, there will always be plenty of room for improvement.
-In fact, development is necessary in order to stay on top and to keep doing an effective job for your clients.
-As a new designer there should even be an extra focus on development.
+No matter how talented and experienced you become, there will always be plenty of room for improvement.
+In fact, development is necessary to stay on top and to keep doing an effective job for your clients.
+As a new designer, there should even be an extra focus on development.
 As long as you’re constantly improving your skills and what you have to offer to clients, it’s likely that you’ll be able to maintain some confidence in your work, even if you’re not as experienced as some other designers.

 A freelancer’s schedule is always busy, whether you’re freelancing part-time of full-time.
 In order to prioritize development you’ll need to set aside some time in your schedule for working on new things and building your skill sets.
 Fortunately, there are plenty of resources, both online and off, for learning on your own.
 Find some good books and tutorial sites and you’ll always have an abundance of things you could be working on with your own time.

 Here are just three of the many training sites that can help:

 Because there is such a wide variety of clients out there, there will always be an equally wide variety of freelancers needed.
 Large companies with big budgets may not be a good source of work for a brand new freelancer, but small companies that need something within your abilities may be a much better fit.
 Clients on smaller budgets should expect to work with someone who is less experienced, and higher-priced designers won’t take their projects, so there is a need for designers of all types.

 Web design is like anything else in life, you get what you pay for.
 So clients on tight budgets provide learning opportunities for freelancers who are interested in taking the job for a learning experience as much as for the money.
 Unfortunately, for some reason many clients don’t completely understand the difference between a large budget website and a small budget site, so be sure that you and the client are on the same page as far as their expectations go.